Victor Umeh

-Early life
+Early life and education

 Umeh, was born on 19 July 1962 to Late Sir Innocent Ofojekwu Umeh (KSM) and Lady Elizabeth Umeh (LSM) of Ifite village, Aguluzigbo in Anaocha Local Government Area of Anambra State, Nigeria.
 Born into a strict Christian family, he started his education at St. Bridget's Primary School Aguluzigbo from where he proceeded to Bubendorff Memorial Grammar School Adazi-Nnukwu, graduating on top of his class with Division One in 1980.
 The same year, he got admission into University of Nigeria Nsukka where he read Estate Management and graduated in June 1984 with a BSc Honours in Estate Management.

 After his National Youths Service in 1985 as lecturer at the University of Science and Technology, Port Harcourt, he engaged himself in the practice of his profession.
 Chief Umeh is a Fellow of the Nigerian Institution of Estate Surveyors and Valuers.
 He is also a registered Estate Surveyor and Valuer by the Estate Surveyors and Valuers Registration Board of Nigeria.
 He is an Associate member of the Rating and Valuation Association of Great Britain as well as a Senior Certified Valuer of the International Real Estate Institute, Scottsdale, Arizona USA.
 He is the Principal Consultant, V. C. Umeh & Co, a Firm of Estate Surveyors and Valuers.
 A Director of so many companies, Umeh was a Director of Federal Government owned Nigerian Film Corporation, Jos (2001–2003).